Septembre-Décembre 2018 FR & EN

+This debating of legalization [of cannabis, psilocybin…] as medicinal is bunk, submission to the control freaks who want to decide who’s to be allowed to use it.
 I’m against linking legalization with medical issues.
 It’s a freedom issue, and in secular states it’s a religious freedom issue (prohibition being proof that so-called secular states discriminate against some religions).

 During Prohibition (Volstead Act) U.S. authorities granted Catholics and Jews quotas of wine for their rituals.
 Yet they never granted quotas of weed to Rastafarians nor of shrooms to Shamans!
 (Because those are religions of coons and spics, no doubt…)

 – Indigne et quoi ?